-This comprehensive culinary dictionary will test your cooking mettle.
-Chefs, restaurateurs, and even servers should know these cooking terms, especially in fine dining restaurants.
+...this comprehensive culinary dictionary will test your cooking mettle.
+Chefs, restaurateurs, and even servers should know these cooking terms and adapt to using them.
 Plus, what better way to impress your friends than to whip out these cooking definitions?
+While culinary terms are usually different from kitchen slang, they both fall under the category of kitchen lingo, which is a language you’ll need to speak to get by in the restaurant biz.

-Our list of 101 culinary terms includes cooking terminology, food prep terms, and beverage definitions that every chef should know.
+Our list of 101 culinary terms includes cooking terminology, food prep terms, and beverage definitions that every restaurateur should know.

 A la carte (adj.) - separately priced items from a menu, not as part of a set meal.